joshbruce/fourth-earth-raw/public/content.md

 Session schedule: When can I arrive?
 When does play begin?
 When does play end?
 When do I need to leave?
 How long is the play session?
 Will there be breaks?
 How rigid or fluid is time kept?

 Gaming schedule: Is this a one-shot (1 session, less than 2 hours), adventure (1 or 2 sessions, 4 to 6 hours), or campaign (3 or more sessions, 12 or more hours)?
-How likely are characters to die (should 1 or 2 backup characters be available)?
+How likely are characters to die (should 1 or 2 backup characters be prepared)?
 Is this more about gathering with friends regularly or about playing the game regularly?
 How often do we meet and when?
 What if I can’t make it (character in safety bubble, played by fallback player, session rescheduled)?

 Preparedness: What are players expected to bring?
 What should be provided by the host?
 Do players have specific needs (standing up to think, visual impairments, first aid and medical needs)?